 As music students get older, they also perform better in the sciences.
 Many musical concepts overlap with physics.
 This includes sound waves, frequencies, and concepts such as the Doppler effect.
 Students are often able to grasp these ideas more easily when they can apply them to music.

-If you’re a parent hoping to encourage your child’s success in STEM, musical training can make a huge impact.
+If you’re a parent hoping to encourage your child’s success in STEM, musical training with a private instructor can make a huge impact.

 Increased Test Scores